Baudin999/blog/_posts/2023-09-21-returning-to-simple.md

 ## Making things simple

-> I currently work as a technical director for a wonderful company called Artificial Core.
+> I currently work as a technical director for a company called Artificial Core.
 We are creating an MMO RPG called Corepunk and this story is about: "How I try to return to simple."

 In today's high-paced software development world, Agile practices are the norm.
 But is every agile method suitable for every project?
 As we journeyed through the development of Corepunk, a massive multiplayer online role-playing game (MMO RPG), I often found myself asking this very question.
 Today, I'm sharing how I've endeavored to simplify the complex.